 Selling the Trip to the Kids

-- Research your trip with locally relevant field guidebooks, laminated animal charts, and tide and current charts.
-These can be a favorite conversation starter with kids, especially those who may be budding scientists.
+• Research your trip with locally relevant field guidebooks, laminated animal charts, and tide and current charts.
+These can be a favorite conversation starter with budding scientists.

-- Personalize the trip to the kids' interests by involving them in packing and deciding what to do while on the watery trail.
+• Personalize the trip to the kids' interests.
+Involve them in packing and deciding what to do while on the watery trail.
 Let them bring a friend if appropriate.

 Packing for the Trip

-Tips: Kids age 7 and older often like to be in charge of their own packing and bags.
-Give them a list to follow, but discreetly let them know that you'll double-check their bags when they're done.
+Tips: Kids age 7 and older often like to be in charge of their own packing.
+Give them a list to follow, but discreetly let them know that you'll double-check their bags later.
 Praise their efforts.
-Encourage them to keep their pack near them in the boat for access to a coat or snack.
+Have them keep their pack near them in the boat for access to a coat or snack.

 Food and Hydration